7underlines/sw-secure-deploy/README.md

 - Add code from [.htaccess](.htaccess) to your `.htaccess` file.
 **Note:** to ensure the code is not overwritten by WordPress, place it outside the # BEGIN Shopware and # END Shopware tags.
 - Enable Two Factor Authentication

+## Recommendations

+- Use a creative admin user name

+## Advanced

+- Change the admin url slug to an arbitrary string using the SHOPWARE_ADMINISTRATION_PATH_NAME env variable
+- Strict rate limits with shopware.yml